 "Who would have thought that "Electrical Language" from Drastic Plastic was about people communicating via 'electronic devices' and not talking face to face?...Ring any bells with today's norm of texting and emails?...and Bill predicted this over 30 years ago!"

 Ian Nelson (from Music In Dreamland by Paul Sutton Reeves):

 "There are phrases in the English language which, if not entirely original, have passed unobtrusively into common usage after being coined by Bill.
 How often do you see the term 'Drastic Plastic' used as a strap line for an album review?"

 "I first heard Be Bop Deluxe as I walked/cycled around the village I grew up in (and live in once again).
-You could pretty much hear them all around the village as they rehearsed in the wooden hut that served as a village hall.
+You could pretty much hear them all around the village as they rehearsed in an old war memorial building that served as a village hall.
 We used to stand on our bikes to spy through the windows, then when we got a bit braver, we'd sneak into the hall to watch from the back.
-This will probably have been rehearsals for the Drastic Plastic tour as I can distinctly remember them rehearsing 'Panic In The World'.
+This will have been rehearsals for the Drastic Plastic tour as I can distinctly remember them rehearsing 'Panic In The World'.